Ukrainian Social Democratic Party (1899): Section of the Galician Social Democratic Party under Austria

-Separate party under Austria, ZUNR, and Poland
+Separate party

-In June 1907 the USDP has officially seceded from Galician Social Democratic Party at the party conference.
+In June 1907, under the pressure of a new generation of its members, the USDP officially seceded from Galician Social Democratic Party at a party conference.
 The split allowed the USDP civil organization "Liberty" (Volya) to be more active in urban communities rather than to remain outside of cities.
+During the same year the party had two of its representatives elected to the Austrian parliament.

+In 1911 an independentist fraction led by Lev Hankevych, Volodymyr Starosolsky, Porfyr Buniak and I. Kvasnytsia seceded from the party.
+The split continued until a party congress in March 1914.

 In 1914 the party joined the Ukrainian General Council, and adopted a pro-Austrian position during the Great War.

-Upon dissolution of the Austria-Hungary in 1918 and establishment of the Western Ukrainian People's Republic (ZUNR) the party became an independent Ukrainian party and joined the Ukrainian National Council (parliament of the ZUNR), but later left the coalition government creating the socialist opposition, the Peasants and Workers Union.
+Upon dissolution of the Austria-Hungary in 1918 and establishment of the Western Ukrainian People's Republic (ZUNR) the party became an independent Ukrainian party and joined the Ukrainian National Council (parliament of the ZUNR).
+Its member Antin Chernetskyi served as the state secretary of labour in the republic's government.
+However, in December 1918 the party left the coalition government, creating the socialist opposition known as the Peasants and Workers Union.
+According to the memoirs of Kyrylo Tryliovskyi, a personal acquaintance of ZUNR's military secretary Dmytro Vitovsky, during the Polish-Ukrainian War the party's leader Semen Vityk sabotaged exports of oil from the Drohobych oil region, which led to the inability of Ukrainian forces to procure munition.

-In 1921 the part switched to a pro-Soviet line advocating unification with Soviet Ukraine, while being hostile to the Polish government as well as the exiled government of Yevhen Petrushevych.
+During 1919-1920 the party's representatives Volodymyr Temnytsky, Yosyp Bezpalko and Volodymyr Starosolsky served in the government of the Ukrainian People's Republic.
+In 1921 the part switched to a pro-Soviet line advocating unification with Soviet Ukraine, while being hostile to the Polish government, as well as to the exiled government of Yevhen Petrushevych.
 Some Volhynian USDP members were elected to the National Sejm of Poland in 1922.
-By the early 1920s the party became infiltrated by members of the Communist Party of Western Ukraine and at its sixth Congress in Lviv in March 1923 it changed its political platform to Communist and removed its older leaders including Mykola Hankevych.
+By the early 1920s the party became infiltrated by members of the Communist Party of Western Ukraine and at its sixth Congress in Lviv in March 1923 changed its political platform to Communism, removing its older leaders including Mykola Hankevych.

-The Polish authorities outlawed the party on January 30, 1924, as one that caused a threat to peace and order.
+The Polish authorities outlawed the party on January 30, 1924 as one that caused a threat to peace and order.
 After the ban, many USDP cadres joined the underground faction of Communist Party of Western Ukraine.
 Other members who did not join the communists became involved in the Workers Community as a public cultural and educational society.
 In 1928, the party was revived by Lev Hankevych's "Forward" group (Vperid).
 In 1933 it joined the Labor and Socialist International and in December 1934 joined the Ukrainian Socialist Bloc that also included the Ukrainian National Democratic Alliance and the Ukrainian Socialist Radical Party.

+Following the beginning of the Second World War the party ceased its activities.
+Its emigré members later united with other groups to create the Ukrainian Socialist Party.